MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-protection.md

     > If you create a new template after you open the **Label** blade, close this blade and return to step 3, so that your newly created template is retrieved from Azure for you to select.

 6. If you selected AD RMS: Provide the template GUID and licensing URL of your AD RMS cluster.

-    You can find both these values from the Active Directory Rights Management Sevices console:

-    - To locate the template GUID: Expand the cluster and click **Rights Policy Templates**.
-From the **Distributed Rights Policy Templates** information, you can then copy the GUID from the template you want to use.
-For example: 82bf3474-6efe-4fa1-8827-d1bd93339119

-    - To locate the licensing URL: Click the cluster name.
-From the **Cluster Details** information, copy the value for the **Intranet cluster URL**, minus the **/_wmcs/licensing** string.
-For example: https://rmscluster.contoso.com

-    > [!IMPORTANT]
-    > To succesfully apply an AD RMS template, make sure that the Azure Information Protection client is version **233** or later and that the Office version is at least Office 2013.
-    >
-    >There are some important limitations that apply to documents and emails that are protected by AD RMS.
-For example, many Office 365 services and features will not be able to support this protected data.
-These limitations are listed and explained in the blog post [Azure Information Protection with HYOK (Hold Your Own Key)](https://blogs.technet.microsoft.com/enterprisemobility/).

 5. Click **Save**.